 Investments are never co-mingled; they are held in separate accounts in each client’s name, or in a trust, by a qualified custodian.

 Who is the Custodian of Client Assets?

-Investments are held primarily at Fidelity; other custodians are considered on a case-by-case basis.
+Investments are held primarily at Fidelity and Schwab; other custodians are considered on a case-by-case basis.
 Hamilton Point does not take custody of client assets.

 Does Hamilton Point adhere to a Fiduciary Standard?

 We are a Fiduciary, which means we are required to act in the best interests of our clients at all times.

 Hamilton Point is a Registered Investment Advisor (RIA) regulated by the Securities and Exchange Commission (SEC).

 We are a fee only advisor.
 We do not sell products or receive commissions.
 Our annual investment management fee is 0.50% on accounts greater than $20 million, 0.60% between $5 and $20 million, and between 0.80% and 1% on accounts less than $5 million.